tiliado/nuvola-app-google-keep/README.md

-Google Calendar Web App Script
+Google Keep Web App Script
 ==============================

-Integration of Google Calendar web app into your linux desktop via an experimental Nuvola Apps Alpha mode of
+Integration of Google Keep web app into your linux desktop via an experimental Nuvola Apps Alpha mode of
 [Nuvola Player](https://github.com/tiliado/nuvolaplayer).

 Features
 --------

+ * ???
  * Runs in background when the main window is closed.
 (This can be disabled in preferences.)
  * Propagates web app alerts (e.g. calendar event notifications) as desktop notifications.
  * Opens external links in your default web browser.